dexidp/dex/docs/enhancements/auth-sessions-2026-02-18.md

      │                 │                  │                   │
      │  Callback with  │                  │                   │
      │  identity       │                  │                   │
-     │  (remember_me?) │                  │                   │
      ├────────────────>│                  │                   │
      │                 │                  │                   │
-     │                 │  If remember_me: │                   │
      │                 │  Create/update   │                   │
+     │                 │  AuthSession     │                   │
-     │                 │  UserIdentity    │                   │
+     │                 │  (ALWAYS)        │                   │
      │                 ├─────────────────>│                   │
      │                 │                  │                   │
-     │  Set-Cookie     │                  │                   │
+     │  Set-Cookie:    │                  │                   │
+     │  - Session cookie (no MaxAge)      │                   │
+     │    if Remember Me unchecked        │                   │
-     │  (if remember)  │                  │                   │
+     │  - Persistent cookie (with MaxAge) │                   │
-     │  + redirect to  │                  │                   │
+     │    if Remember Me checked          │                   │
-     │  /approval      │                  │                   │
+     │  + redirect to /approval           │                   │
      │<────────────────│                  │                   │
      │                 │                  │                   │
 ```

-**Note**: Session is only created/updated when "Remember Me" is checked.
-Without it, authentication proceeds as it does today (no persistent session).
+**Key Point**: AuthSession is always created on successful authentication.
+The "Remember Me" checkbox only controls whether the cookie is a session cookie (deleted on browser close) or a persistent cookie (survives browser restart).
+This is consistent with Keycloak's behavior.

 #### SSO Flow (Returning User)